 - a.
-The Company Leader Certification requires the Company Commander and First Sergeant to certify in nine (9) tasks.
-To qualify for the certification exam, the Company Commander and First Sergeant must: - (1) Graduate the Recruiting Company Commander/First Sergeant Course. - (2) Enroll and attended the Brigade Academy within 90 days of assumption of command/change of responsibility, whichever is later and trained by the Brigade CSM or Selected Senior Battalion CSM on the nine (9) tasks. - (3) Achieve an 80% or higher on the certification exam administered at the end of each quarter. - b.
+The Company Leader Certification requires the Company Commander and First Sergeant to certify in nine (9) tasks. - (1) The enrollment of the certification occurs during the initial reception and integration with the Master Trainer or upon assignment to the position if filled internally within the organization. - (2) The Recruiting Company Commander/First Sergeant Course certificate needs to be uploaded to the USAREC G3 Training Leader Development Program SharePoint and DTMS. - (3) The Recruiting Company Commander or First Sergeant will enroll and attended the Brigade Academy within 90 days of assumption of command/change of responsibility. - (4) The Recruiting Company Commander or First Sergeant are only required to certify once.
+The Master Trainer will verify the previous record, annotate the current record, and close the certification out. - (5) The primary trainer for these tasks Brigade CSM or selected Senior Battalion CSM(s). - (6) Achieve an 80% or higher on the certification exam administered at the end of each quarter. - b.
 Certification Tasks consist of: